Embassy of South Korea, Washington, D.C.

 The Embassy of the Republic of Korea in Washington, D.C. is the diplomatic mission of South Korea to the United States.
 Its main chancery is located at 2450 Massachusetts Avenue, Northwest, Washington, D.C., in the Embassy Row neighborhood.
-The current ambassador is Cho Hyun-dong.
+The current ambassador is Kang Kyung-wha.

 Building details

 Due to the rather small size of its main building, the embassy has an annex nearby in Arlington County, Virginia.
 It also occupies two additional buildings close to its chancery to house its Consular Section and a Korean Cultural Center.
 The ambassador's residence is located in the nearby Spring Valley neighborhood, close to American University.

 Consulates

 The embassy operates consulates general in Atlanta, Boston, Chicago, Honolulu, Houston, Los Angeles, New York City, San Francisco and Seattle.
 In addition to those consulates general, the embassy also maintains consulates in Anchorage, Dallas, and Hagåtña.

 A statue of Dr. Philip Jaisohn, an independence activist and journalist, was dedicated in 2008 in front of the Consular Section building at 2320 Massachusetts Ave.
 N.W.

 The consulate includes the Korean Education Center.